kennyddeng/SYSC3010A-L1W-G11-Project/README.md

 4. Do this for Raspberry Pi 1, 2, and 3.

 ### Raspberry Pi 1
+Raspberry Pi 1 is responsible for hosting the local and firebase Databases.
+It is also responsible for the actuator (senseHat button) used as a night light.
+Raspberry Pi 1 will record data temperature readings from the senseHat and push the entry into the databases.
+When the recorded temperature exceeds the threshold limit set an SMS notification will be sent notifying the user of the detected change in the data.
+1. To record and push temperature data, navigate to [firebase_v2.py](firebase_v2.py) as well as [local_SQL.py](local_SQL.py) and run the script.
+2. To use the night light actuator, navigate to [night_light.py](night_light.py) and run the script.

 ### Raspberry Pi 2
 Raspberry Pi 2 is responsible for hosting the Video Livestream and monitoring/detecting ambient sound levels.
 When the ambient sound level reaches over a certain threshold, a video/audio file will be captured and uploaded to Firebase Storage for viewing on a Flask Server.